PANCHO7532/guanaco-webserver/README.md

 ### Bugs
 1) Parent directory actually goes to root instead of previous folder
+2) Range header may crash the server due to lack of error handling

 ### TO-DO
 1) Virtual Servers
-2) ???
+2) .jscx

 ### Third-Party software/code
 - This webserver contains a file called "mimes.json" extracted from [snekfetch](https://github.com/devsnek/snekfetch)

 ### License
-See LICENSE file for more details, you may not use modify defualt assets in /data/visualRes Copyright PANCHO7532 - P7COMunications LLC
+See LICENSE file for more details, you may not be allowed to modify defualt assets in /data/visualRes

+Copyright PANCHO7532 - P7COMunications LLC